 Considerations for LED Baseball Field Lights

-They apply black stripes to prevent this from happening and ensure that their skin absorbs all the light, making it easier to keep track of the ball in mid-air.
-However, baseball players should not have to go to such great lengths to prevent glare when the problem is the lighting fixtures.
+Athletes apply black stripes to prevent this from happening.
+They ensure their skin absorbs all the light, making it easier to keep track of the ball in mid-air.
+However, baseball players should not have to go to such lengths to prevent glare when the problem is the lighting fixtures.

 Glare index is very important for baseball field lighting.
 LEDs, just like any other light sources, can create glare.
 To prevent this from happening, you can get lights with diffusers which help to reduce glare.
 The lights must also be positioned in a way that they direct light downwards.

-To limit glare, be sure to choose lights with a high color rendering index and a matching color temperature so as to attain the basic functional requirements.
-The light must be able to clearly show the activity of the baseball players during competition or night training and also ensure that TV broadcasts clearly show the instantaneous movements of the athletes and capture the trajectory of the high-speed ball.
+To limit glare, choose lights with a high color rendering index and color temperature.
+So to meet the basic functional requirements.
+The light must clearly show the baseball players during competition or night training.
+And ensure TV broadcasts can capture the trajectory of the high-speed ball.

-The limitation of glare can be done by adjusting the height of the lighting poles, determining the projection point, and choosing the right beam angles for the lights.
+Cutting glare can be done with these 3 considerations.
+Adjust the height of the lighting poles, determine the projection point, and choose the right beam angles for the lights.

-The international protection rating, also known as the IP code or the ingress protection rating, is made up of the letters IP followed by two numerical values.
-The IP rating system was invented by the International Electrotechnical Commission (IEC), an international organization that deals with standardization.
+The international protection rating is also know as IP code or the ingress protection rating.
+It's made up of the letters IP followed by two numerical values.
+The IP rating system was invented by the International Electrotechnical Commission (IEC).
+They are an international organization that deals with standardization.

-The goal of this organization is to promote international cooperation on matters regarding standardization in the electronic and electrical fields.
+The goal is to promote international cooperation on standardizing electronic and electrical fields.
 The International Electrotechnical Commission works closely with International Organization for Standards (ISO).

-The IEC publication 529 contains a full description of IP ratings and their associated tests.
-When these ratings were first developed, they were used to classify enclosures.
-But thanks to technological advancements, they now provide engineers with a practical way of comparing levels of sealing effectiveness.
+The IEC publication 529 contains a full description of IP ratings and the associated tests.
+When these ratings were first developed, they classified enclosures.
+Thanks to technological advancements, it provides engineers a way of comparing levels of sealing effectiveness.

-According to the International Standard IEC 60529, the IP code defines the degree of protection lighting fixtures offer their internal components against intrusion of water, dust, and accidental contact.
-The fixtures protect the internal components from intrusion by solid objects such as wires, tools, and even body parts like fingers and hands.
+According to the International Standard IEC 60529, the IP code defines the degree of protection lighting fixtures offer the internal components against intrusion of water, dust, and accidental contact.
+The fixtures protect internal components from solid objects such as wires, tools, and even fingers and hands.
 The main aim of the IP rating is to offer users more detailed information than what was there before – like vague terms such as “waterproof.”

-The first numerical digit indicates the level of protection the lighting fixtures offer against solid particles like dust, dirt, fingers, and hands.
+The first digit indicates the level of protection against solid particles like dust, dirt, fingers, and hands.
 This usually ranges from 1 to 6.
-The second digit tells you the exact amount of liquids the lighting fixture can handle without experiencing damage.
+The second digit is the amount of liquids the lighting fixture can handle without experiencing damage.
 It ranges from 1 to 8.
-Higher numerical values typically indicate a high level of protection.
+Higher numerical values state a high level of protection.

 Lighting uniformity refers to the ratio between the minimum and the maximum luxes.
 Inside the baseball field, it refers to the average to maximum luxes.
-A good baseball lighting system must have uniformity so that there are no poorly-lit areas or shadows.
+A good baseball lighting system must have uniformity so there are no poor lit areas or shadows.

-A baseball field has unique lighting requirements because of its unique shape – it is shaped like a diamond.
+A baseball field has unique lighting needs because of its unique shape – it's shaped like a diamond.
 The lighting requirements for the infield and outfield are very different.

-Baseball field lighting must not only satisfy the average illuminance and average vertical illuminance, but also the proportional coefficient of the horizontal illuminance and the uniformity of the vertical illuminance.
+Baseball field lighting needs to meet the average illuminance and average vertical illuminance.
+And the proportional coefficient of the horizontal illuminance and the uniformity of the vertical illuminance.

-Sports lighting is a type of wide-area lighting and must meet specific lighting requirements in order to follow the specifications that are often required for particular locations and applications.
-One of the things that largely determines the lighting requirements is the size and speed of the playing object.
+Sports lighting is a type of wide-area lighting.
+There's specific lighting requirements for particular locations and applications.
+One thing that determines lighting requirements is the size and speed of the playing object.

 This is because it dictates the ability of the players to locate the object.
-For example, playing objects such as a tennis ball or a baseball are smaller-sized and move at a very high speed, compared to a soccer ball or a basketball.
+For example, playing objects such as a tennis ball or a baseball are smaller-sized and move at a very high speed.
+As compared to a soccer ball or a basketball.

 These balls are very hard to see in low or poor lighting conditions.
-The Illuminating Engineering Society of North America and other organizations that regulate lighting have developed sports field illumination uniformity and intensity minimums for different sports which are used for standardization purposes.
+Organizations have come up with standardizations.
+They have developed sports field illumination uniformity and intensity minimums for different sports.
+This is for standardization purposes.

-When installing a lighting system in a baseball field, these standards must be met by the electricians doing the installation.
+Electricians installing a baseball field lighting system need to meet these standards.
 A lighting designer can measure the illuminance over an area to determine uniformity.
 With the help of a computer program, they can choose the quantity and the type of lights to meet the values that are required for a field.

-Over the years, sports lighting has developed into a type of outdoor lighting, with characteristics like those of outdoor area lighting but unique to the requirements that are applicable when illuminating baseball fields.
+Over the years, sports lighting has developed into a specific type of outdoor lighting.
+It has characteristics like outdoor area lighting.
+Yet, unique to the requirements of lighting baseball fields.

-Two things that are very vital when it comes to the light quality are the illumination level as well as the uniformity of illuminance.
-However, for lighting to be cost-effective, these 2 factors must be combined with optimum performance at the lowest possible cost.
-In addition, both vertical and horizontal illuminances must be addressed, not just the illumination levels that are necessary for the best video camera operation.
+Two things when it comes to light quality are illumination level and uniformity.
+For lighting to be cost-effective, 2 factors must be combined: the best performance at the lowest possible cost.
+Also, both vertical and horizontal illuminances must be addressed.
+Not just the illumination levels that are necessary for the best video camera operation.

-The design of the luminaires will depend on the placement of the lighting poles, the mounting height, and their aiming angles.
-Another desirable feature is the consistent overlap of the beam patterns as it makes the most of system performance and also cuts down costly engineering efforts that pertain to sports lighting systems.
+The design of the lights depends on the placement of the lighting poles, the mounting height, and aiming angles.
+Another desirable feature is the consistent overlap of the beam patterns.
+It makes the most of system performance and also cuts down costly engineering efforts that pertain to sports lighting systems.